somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * **All remaining Fundamental Laws are formed by composition of these dualities**.
 Composition of Dualities is how one **Integrates**

 * This is how Ramanjuan and other geniuses "generate Laws out of nowhere"- anything we see are forms of numbers interacting with each other.
-All equations aree pictures of Phase Diagrams and all of these are generated out of Identity.
-English and Art are more Integral than Mathematics but the same applies there too.
+All equations are pictures of Equilibrium Phase Diagrams and all of these are generated out of Identity simply by composing the Dualities involved.
+English and Art(drawing) are Integral versions of Mathematics but the same applies there too.
 The Classics are all Fundamental Laws which exhibit symmetry.
-Diamond (symmetric) is hence the most rigid material.
+Diamond (most symmetric) is hence the most rigid material.

 * All of us are Dual forms of each other.
 Recognizing each other composes us together to form an Integral.